Cray-HPE/docs-csm/operations/network/management_network/mellanox/mlag.md

 Switch 1              master               10.234.23.1
 Switch 2              standby              10.234.23.2
 ```
-No output will appear, if MLAG-VIP is not configured.

-Expected Results
+## Expected results

-* Step 1: You can configure MCLAG
+* Administrators can configure MCLAG
-* Step 2: You can create an MCLAG interface
+* Administrators can create an MCLAG interface
-* Step 3: You can add ports to the MCLAG interface
+* Administrators can add ports to the MCLAG interface
-* Step 4: The output of the show commands is correct
+* The output of the show commands is correct

 [Back to Index](../README.md)